 - Policy (in the UK and abroad)

-During the course, Cardiff-based students go on a range of study trips.
-Guided visits are organised to buildings that demonstrate the application of ideas taught in the course.
-In the past, these have included visits to the carbon-positive SOLCER House.
-We currently also offer an optional student exchange trip to Navarra in Spain.
+During the course, we go on a range of study trips.
+Guided visits will be organised to buildings that demonstrate the application of ideas taught in the course.
+In the past, these have included visits to the carbon-positive SOLCER House (Wales) and buildings using innovative approaches to energy efficiency in Spain and Zurich.